sebber/faker-factory/README.md

 # Faker Factory

-The goal of this project is to make a tool to easily write blueprints for generating data, mainly for testing purposes, that I am working on.
+The goal of this project is, by wrapping [Faker](https://github.com/faker-js/faker), to make a tool to easily write blueprints for generating data, mainly for testing purposes.
 Heavily inspired by my experience and patterns I learned to appreciate while using and writing tests with [Laravel](https://laravel.com/)!

 ## Example